HewlettPackard/ironic-oneview-cli/README.rst

 ``Ironic-Oneview CLI`` uses credentials loaded into environment variables by the OpenStack RC and by the Ironic-OneView CLI RC files.
-You can download the OpenStack RC file from your cloud controller, or generate the Ironic-OneView CLI RC using the ``genrc`` subcommand::
+You can download the OpenStack RC file from your cloud controller, and you can generate the Ironic-OneView CLI RC using the ``genrc`` subcommand::

     $ ironic-oneview genrc